Accelerating the translation of digital medicines manufacturing into industrial application.

 Funder: UKRI Made Smarter Innovation

 The Digital Medicines Manufacturing Research Centre project (known as DM²) has delivered a step-change in CMAC’s digital capability for advanced manufacturing.
-Over its duration, the project has built powerful digital tools to advance automation, modelling and data-driven innovation ready to shape.
+Over its duration, the project has built powerful digital tools to advance automation, modelling and data-driven innovation ready to shape the future of medicines manufacturing across research and industry.

 Project overview

-DM² addressed a critical challenge facing medicines development: how to translate digital and data‑driven research into practical, scalable manufacturing improvements that industry can adopt with confidence.
-While digital tools were advancing rapidly, their integration into real‑world pharmaceutical development remained fragmented, limiting impact on speed, robustness and sustainability.
+DM² addressed a critical challenge facing medicines development: translating rapidly advancing digital and data‑driven research into practical, scalable manufacturing improvements that industry can adopt with confidence.
+Despite significant progress in digital tools, their application into real‑world pharmaceutical development remained fragmented, limiting impact on speed, robustness and sustainability.

-This was important to CMAC, industry and the wider sector because UK and global medicines manufacturing faces increasing pressure to deliver treatments faster, more sustainably and with greater resilience.
-Building on evidence from DM² Phase 1 (Apr 22 - Mar 25), which demonstrated significant reductions in development time and waste, the DM² Accelerator (Apr 25 -Mar 26) focused on turning digital capability into usable, transferable assets, while strengthening skills and lowering adoption barriers for pharma and SMEs.
+This challenge was important to CMAC, industry and the wider sector.
+UK and global medicines manufacturing faces increasing pressure to deliver treatments faster, more sustainably and with greater resilience.
+Building on evidence from DM² Phase 1 (Apr 22 - Mar 25), which demonstrated significant reductions in development time and materials waste, the DM² Accelerator (Apr 25 -Mar 26) focused on turning digital capability into usable, transferable assets.
+At the same time, it strengthened skills and lowered adoption barriers for pharma and SMEs.

 Through industry co‑creation, demonstration trials and technology transfer packages, DM² strengthened CMAC’s research excellence, expanded its digital manufacturing platform, and established clear pathways from research to industrial practice.
 In doing so, it demonstrated what smarter, faster and more agile medicines manufacturing can look like in practice, positioning CMAC and its partners at the forefront of digital CMC innovation.